-Addressing the Concerns of Human Rights Violations in the Vietnam War
+Addressing the Human Rights Violations in the Vietnam War

 The Vietnam War originated as a conflict between France and Southern Indochina.
 France colonized Vietnam in the 1800s and maintained its control over Vietnam, Laos, Cambodia and Thailand (known as Indochina) until it was invaded by Nazi Germany during the Second World War, and Japan invaded Indochina after French forces retreated.
 After Japan surrendered at the end of World War II in 1945, Ho Chi Minh, a communist, declared Vietnam an independent state under the name of the Democratic Republic of Vietnam.
 However, France then returned to Vietnam, not recognizing Ho’s claim, driving his forces north Vietnam.

 France requested American intervention, but it was under economic and political pressure due to the escalating tensions in the Cold War with the Soviet Union, so it sent aid to France instead.
 France left the battlefield defeated in 1954, and a peace treaty was signed to split Vietnam into North (under Ho Chi Minh) and South (under a French-backed Emperor) Vietnam.
 After a conference in Geneva in 1956, Vietnam was to have a referendum vote to unite Vietnam.